 Minho is a vast, green and vibrant region.
 Famous by its jaw dropping landscapes, its rich savoury food, and let’s not forget the warmth and kindness of the people, the cornerstone of Portugal’s greatness.

-Amidst secular pine and oak trees, wild fauna such as boars, mountain goats and horses, fresh rivers and streams refresh the marvellous scented air and invite you to a bathe.
+In Minho one can find true peace of mind, amidst secular pine and oak trees, wild fauna such as boars, mountain goats and horses, and rivers and streams that constantly refresh the marvellously scented air, and invite you to a bathe.

 But Minho isn’t only never ending woods and mountains, or fable castles and stories of great warriors and princesses.
-In Viana do Castelo district one can gaze upon the blue, immense Atlantic ocean, visit fishing villages and taste some of the best products Man brings from the sea to the dinner table.
+In the Viana do Castelo district one can gaze upon the blue, immense Atlantic ocean, visit fishing villages and taste some of the best products Man brings from the sea to the dinner table.

 By the way, did you know that the Viana do Castelo city was considered the “Mecca of European architecture” in 2009 by the Wallpaper magazine?